Light-Matter Interaction: Absorption, Reflection, Fluorescence

 Raman scattering (inelastic) occurs when a small fraction of photons (roughly 1 in 10^7) exchange energy with molecular vibrations during scattering.
 The scattered photon emerges with a frequency shift equal to a characteristic molecular vibrational frequency, creating a "Raman spectrum" that is chemically diagnostic.
 The Raman shift is independent of the excitation wavelength, so the spectrum is the same whether the sample is excited at 532 nm or 785 nm, unlike fluorescence emission which is excitation-wavelength dependent.
 Forensic applications of Raman spectroscopy are extensive and include drug identification, explosive residue analysis, ink and paint characterisation, and gemstone authentication.
 However, Raman spectroscopy instrument internals belong to instrumental-techniques.
 The Module 1 contribution is the physical picture: Raman scattering as an inelastic photon-vibration interaction distinguished from fluorescence by its near-instantaneous occurrence (femtosecond timescale) and its independence from excitation wavelength.

 The distinction between Raman scatter and fluorescence is operationally important: if a sample fluoresces strongly, the fluorescence background overwhelms the weak Raman signal.
-This is the reason portable Raman spectrometers used by police forces for field drug identification (the Thermo Scientific TruNarc, the Bruker Bravo) use 1064 nm or 830 nm excitation, where most organic materials have negligible fluorescence, rather than 532 nm where fluorescence interference is severe.
+This is the reason portable Raman spectrometers used by police forces for field drug identification (the Thermo Scientific TruNarc, the Bruker Bravo) use 785 nm excitation, where most organic materials have significantly lower fluorescence than at 532 nm, where fluorescence interference is severe.

 Fluorescence is the emission of light by a molecule that has absorbed a higher-energy photon and returned to its ground state via an excited singlet state.
-The process is visualised using the Jablonski energy-level diagram, named after Alexander Jablonski who formalised it in 1935.
+The process is described using the Jablonski energy-level diagram, first proposed by Alexander Jablonski in 1933.

 In the Jablonski diagram, horizontal lines represent quantum states of the molecule.
 The ground state (S0) is at the bottom.
 Above it sit the first (S1) and second (S2) excited singlet states, each with multiple vibrational sublevels.
 Triplet states (T1, T2) are offset to the side because transitions to them require a spin flip.